 Steam inhalation helps relieve symptoms of coughs and colds.
-Find out how to inhale steam effectively and when it is better to use a nebulizer.
+Find out how to inhale steam effectively and when to use a nebulizer.

 Steam inhalation is one of many effective natural home remedies for colds.
 However, it is only helpful when it comes to the sinuses and upper respiratory tract.
 The water droplets can’t reach mucus that is stuck in the bronchial tubes and is difficult to cough up.

-If that is the case, you better inhale an isotonic or hypertonic saline solution with a special device called a nebulizer.
+If that is the case, you better inhale an isotonic or hypertonic saline solution using a nebulizer.

 Got a cold or a cough?
 This is how you can set up your own steam inhalation at home:

 - First, boil two cups of water and pour them into a bowl.

 - Bend your head over the water and inhale the steam calmly and deeply – alternately through your mouth and nose.
 If the steam is still too hot, wait a few more minutes till it has cooled down a bit.